-Email Service Providers (ESP) such as Gmail, Outlook etc, place filters in their system in an effort to protect their users from unnecessary emails.
+Email Service Providers (ESP) like Gmail, Outlook, Yahoo, etc, place filters in their systems in an effort to protect their users from unnecessary emails.

 These filters, also known as Email Spam Filters, are algorithms that review incoming mail to prevent junk from reaching a user’s inbox.
 They use a rating system to judge if a mail is worth delivering to the inbox.

+And it assigns a spam score.
+Based on this they decide whether to pass an email through the filter and land it in the inbox.
 Since there are different approaches to catching spam and each filter has unique criteria to judge an email, it can get difficult to avoid spam filters.
+Not to worry, we’ve put together a few best practices you can follow to avoid spam filters.

 The first step to avoiding email spam filters is to appear as a legitimate sender.